metaquid/LE-AI/README.md

+# SECURITY SETTING --- Get certificate
+get certificate located in https://curl.se/ca/cacert.pem

+save the file in the same directory of php program

 # SETTING --- Modify the content of variables for production:
 $devmod=	true;					// true for develop mode   false for production mode